mfonner/runescape-pwfill-go/README.md

 #### Known limitations
 * The Go version of this tool is working mainly in Windows at the moment
-* Linux support is being worked on
+* Linux support is currently in development